 Use your muscles.
-This will help fight obesity – a major contributor to pre-diabetes.
+This will help fight obesity—a major contributor to pre-diabetes.
 “Physical activity such as walking, biking or swimming for at least 30 minutes, five days per week can keep pre-diabetes in check.
-58 percent of people who lose at least seven percent of their body weight can reduce their risk of developing type 2 diabetes,” says Lois Gerst, RD, CDE, manager of the Virtua Center for Nutrition and Diabetes Care.
+Fifty-eight percent of people who lose at least seven percent of their body weight can reduce their risk of developing type 2 diabetes,” says Lois Gerst, RD, CDE, manager of the Virtua Diabetes Care.

 Your Fork Is Your Friend

 Get your blood sugar down by getting your weight down.
 Cut out the cookies, cakes, muffins and sugary drinks like soda and fruit juice.
-Instead, reach for healthier alternatives like yogurt, nuts or even a “sugarfree” version of the treat.
+Instead, reach for healthier alternatives like yogurt, nuts and fruits.
 Carbohydrates such as bread and pasta also break down into sugar.
 Jean Marie Davidson, DO, a Virtua endocrinologist, counsels: “Fill half your plate with fresh vegetables.
 Fill a quarter of the plate with healthy carbohydrates such as beans, quinoa, barley and brown rice, and the other quarter with a lean protein.
 Stay away from the “boxed” or processed foods which contain a lot of starch and sodium.
 Instead, choose natural foods.”